 Division Supervisors request their salary budgets by detailing the staffing they need to coordinate all of the programs they will be offering.
 Personnel requests are detailed by the number of hours to be worked (FTE) along with the wages paid and associated benefit costs.
-The Director of Finance and Administration inputs all personnel budgets.
+The Human Resources Administrator inputs all personnel budgets.